TIBCOSoftware/flogo-cli/README.md

 # flogo-cli
 > Command line tool for building **Flogo**-based applications.

-**Flogo** is an IoT Integration framework written in Go.
-It was designed from the ground up to be robust enough for cloud applications and at the same time sufficiently lean for IoT devices.
+**Flogo** is an Integration framework written in Go.
+It was designed from the ground up to be robust enough for cloud applications (microsewrvices and serverless functions) and at the same time sufficiently lean for IoT devices.

 ## Installation
 ### Prerequisites
-* The Go programming language 1.7 or later should be [installed](https://golang.org/doc/install).
+* The Go programming language 1.8 or later should be [installed](https://golang.org/doc/install).
 * Set GOPATH environment variable on your system
-* In order to simplify development and building in Go, we are using the **gb** build tool.
-It can be downloaded from [here](https://getgb.io).
+* In order to simplify dependency management, we're using **go dep**.
+You can install that by following the instructions [here](https://github.com/golang/dep#setup).

 ### Install flogo
     go get github.com/TIBCOSoftware/flogo-cli/...